Ifrade1/algorithms2/README.md

-# algorithms2
+# algorithms

+Current Priorities:

+Write insert function
+Write main function

-#Things to do:
+Things to do:

   *Create main function file

   *In main function, write a loop that scans in input, if string = command then excecute the command, else check next command, else spit out error for that line.

-   *Create file for insert, delete, search, min max.
+   *Create 1 file for all functions: insert, delete, search, min, max, predecessor, successor

    *Write Makefile!!!!!